mozaik-association/mozaik/docs/Event_module.md

     For the selected answers and tickboxes, it is possible to add a participation category and thesaurus therms depending on the answer chosen by the participant.
 This information will be displayed on the contact's form.
     !!! example

-        People answering "yes" to the question "Would you like to stay informed about other human rights petitions?" will receive a category of participation and an interest in this subject.
+        People answering "yes" to the question "Would you like to stay informed about the other events about pensions?" will receive a category of participation and an interest in this subject.
         <figure markdown>
         ![screenshot 43](img/screen43.png)
         <figcaption>Adding a participation category and an interest based on the response</figcaption>